dotnet/AspNetCore.Docs/aspnetcore/blazor/security/content-security-policy.md

   * Specify the `https://stackpath.bootstrapcdn.com/` host source for Bootstrap scripts.
   * Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.
   * In a Blazor WebAssembly app:
-    * Specify the following hashes to permit the required Blazor WebAssembly inline scripts to load:
+    * Specify hashes to permit required scripts to load.
-      * `sha256-v8ZC9OgMhcnEQ/Me77/R9TlJfzOBqrMTW8e1KuqLaqc=`
-      * `sha256-If//FtbPc03afjLezvWHnC3Nbu4fDM04IIzkPaf3pH0=`
-      * `sha256-v8v3RKRPmN4odZ1CWM5gw80QKPCCWMcpNeOmimNL2AA=`
     * Specify `unsafe-eval` to use `eval()` and methods for creating code from strings.
-  * In a Blazor Server app, specify the `sha256-34WLX60Tw3aG6hylk0plKbZZFXCuepeQ6Hu7OqRf8PI=` hash for the inline script that performs fallback detection for stylesheets.
+  * In a Blazor Server app, specify hashes to permit required scripts to load.
 * [style-src](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/style-src): Indicates valid sources for stylesheets.
   * Specify the `https://stackpath.bootstrapcdn.com/` host source for Bootstrap stylesheets.
   * Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.